Beauty Products You Can Find In The Kitchen

 A favorite sugar alternative, honey’s antioxidant content allows it to slow down the aging process.
 Moreover, honey also contains antibacterial properties thus it can unclog pores and help prevent breakouts.

 Click here for more on how honey makes your skin appear much sweeter.

-This is one product that is a staple in both kitchen and beauty cupboards.
-Often used as a cooking oil or alternative to butter spread, shea butter is an ingredient present in a number of skin care products.
+This is one product that is a staple in both the kitchen and beauty cupboards.
+Often used as cooking oil or alternative to butter spread, shea butter is an ingredient present in a number of skin care products.

 Rich in vitamins A and F, shea butter helps to alleviate dry skin, reduce the appearance of wrinkles and fine lines as well as promote the production of new skin cells – which then creates a youthful appearance.
 Shea butter can be used straight from its packaging as a moisturizer, on cracked heels, dry cuticles and even as a hair treatment.

 An antioxidant-rich staple of the Mediterranean diet, olive oil is exactly what your beauty routine was missing.
 Its vitamin E content will help to promote the growth of new cells whereas its linoleic acid content serves to keep the skin hydrated.

 Applying a few drops of olive oil onto your skin’s dry patches or massaging said drops in a circular motion on your face is sure to leave it both moisturized and hydrated.